KP139 (Late Roman-Early Byzantine Squat Globular Pitcher) [permalink]

 Description

 Nearly flat base, no tooling.
 Globular body with maximum diameter at upper body; very slight wheel ridging.
 Cylindrical neck proportioned at one-third height of body, with slight depression at articulation of shoulder and neck.
-Slightly oval mouth (not trefoil); outward-thickened rim, slightly undercut, with rounded lip.
+Slightly oval mouth (not trefoil); outwardly thickened rim, slightly undercut, with rounded lip.
 Spined strap handle attaches to body at maximum diameter and to rim.

-Fabric, firing, and surface description
+Fabric, firing, surface

 7.5YR 8/6, reddish yellow.
 Somewhat soft, smooth, fine fabric with few, very small, rounded, white and black inclusions.

-Preservation comment
+Preservation description

 Intact.
 Slight chipping on rim and body; slight to moderate, extensive encrustation.